wordofwarning/wordofwarning.org/current/2012-emergency/BLANKSPACEdownstairs/index.md

 ####Moreno Solinas   *URANUS*
+*Two white planets took the place of my eyeballs.
+As the sea dried up it left a pool under my tongue.*
+*The people I love turned into the viruses of an incurable illness.
+It was a nightmare, I turned it into a solo.*

+Creation & Performance by Moreno Solinas
+Thanks to: Hiru Dance Organisation and Igor Urzelai.

 Moreno Solinas trained at the London Contemporary Dance School.
 He has performed with Bonachela Dance Company, DV8 Physical Theatre, Stan Won't Dance and Earthfall.
 He is a co-founder of BLOOM!
 Dance Collective.
 He is also a Work Place artist, Escalator artist and was commissioned for The Place Prize 2012.

 ![(Uranus](Uranus.jpg)